Three years full-time.

 You will develop a solid understanding of the principles and concepts used in the law of trusts in England and Wales, covering the main forms of trust property.
 The module examines the development and current application of the fundamental maxims in equity, using both primary legal sources and academic discourses.

-This module consolidates the legal research skills developed over the previous two years and enables you to undertake independent research and write a dissertation.
-The module covers all stages of the research and writing processes.
-You will develop your research proposal with support from a supervisor with knowledge of the subject area.
+This module consolidates the legal research skills developed over the previous two years and enables you to undertake an independent project in your final year.
+You will develop your project proposal with support from a supervisor on the course team.

 Fees and finance

 - UK part-time tuition fee: £1,454 per 20 credits (please contact the Student Centre for further information)

 At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with you course that you will need to budget for.

 2023-24 and 2024-25 entry; 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC), Merit (T Level) or Access to HE Diploma - a minimum of 30 Level 3 credits at merit grade or above.

 Applicants are also required to have GCSE English and Maths grade 4/C or above, or equivalent Level 2 qualifications.

 Applicants who do not hold these qualifications may be considered on an individual basis based upon their overall application and the course applied for.